The bispectrum as a source of phase-sensitive invariants for Fourier descriptors: a group-theoretic approach: Theoretical results

-Our main tool for proving completeness results is the Iwahori-Sugiura duality theorem for homogeneous spaces of compact groups \cite{iwahorisugiura}.
-Let $G$ be any compact group, $\{D_{\alpha}\}_{\alpha\in{\cal G}}$ be any selection of irreducible representations, and $\Theta(G)$ the representative algebra of $G$.
+In this subsection, Theorem~\ref{thm:3p2p4} is extended using the Iwahori-Sugiura duality theorem for homogeneous spaces of compact groups \cite{iwahorisugiura}.
+This form of duality is not covered in the cases discussed by Smach {\it et al}\cite{smach}.
+Let $G$ be any compact group, $\{D_{\alpha}\}_{\alpha\in{\cal G}}$ be any selection of irreducible representations.
+Let $\Theta(G)$ be the algebra\footnote{An algebra of functions is a set of functions closed under addition and multiplication, where the multiplication distributes over addition and is compatible with scalar multiplication.
+In this case, addition and multiplication of two functions $f_1$, $f_2$ are respectively $f_1(g)+f_2(g)$ and $f_1(g)f_2(g)$ for all $g\in G$.} of complex-valued functions on $G$ generated by finite linear combinations of member functions $d_{\alpha}^{ij}(g)$ of the selection.
 For any closed subgroup $H$ of $G$, let $\Theta_{H}(G)$ denote the subalgebra of $\Theta(G)$ consisting of functions that are invariant under left $H$-translations.
 For each $f\in\Theta_{H}(G)$, let $f(Hg)$ denote the common value given to elements of the coset $Hg$ by $f$.
 The algebraic structure of $\Theta_{H}(G)$ is revealed to a large extent by the multiplicative linear functionals $\omega: \Theta_{H}(G) \rightarrow \field{C}$, i.e., algebra homomorphisms of $\Theta_{H}(G)$.
 The Iwahori-Sugiura theorem characterizes those algebra homomorphisms that preserve conjugation.

 \begin{theorem}[Iwahori-Sugiura] To each algebra homomorphism $\omega: \Theta_{H}(G) \rightarrow \field{C}$ that preserves conjugation, there corresponds a unique coset $Hg$ in the quotient space $G\backslash H$ such that for all $f \in \Theta_{H}(G)$,